Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/goldenpath_series/gp_module_one.md

 Whenever you press the GUI button (which is contextual depending on if you are server or a client), you find your local player and simply call `Move()`.

-You can now create a build which will demonstrate the concepts outlined above.
+You can now create a build which will show the concepts outlined above.
 :::tip
 Make sure **SampleScene** is included in **BuildSettings**.
 :::